clind3/clind3/README.md

 ### Welcome to my profile!👋

 ## Currently
-     🔭 Working as a Software Development Intern at Novvia, a company specializing in creating and maintaining iOS/Android applications.
+     🔭 Working as a Junior Software Developmener at Novvia, a company specializing in creating and maintaining iOS/Android applications.

      🌱 Certified Web Developer from OSU Full Stack Web Development Bootcamp

-     🌱 Getting my Bachelor's in Computer Science from OSU
+     🌱 Certified Flutter Mobile App Developer

      🌱 Received my Associates in Computer Science from Columbus State Community College